fasemoreakinyemi/Internship_CoreUnit/README.md

     cat SRR951027_1.fastq | head -n 1000000 > READemption_analysis/input/reads/LSP_R2.fa.bz2
     ```
 - Performed a READemption analysis using the above data sets
-      - reademption align -p 4 --poly_a_clipping READemption_analysis (This command failed initially with 'Invalid    data stream ' error.
+    - reademption align -p 4 --poly_a_clipping READemption_analysis
+    (The above command failed initially with 'Invalid    data stream ' error.
 Thornston explained that this was because of the method of data creation.
 The data sets had a bunzip extension but were not compressed data.
 He renamed the extension to .fq)